-Austin has a Sustainability Unit and a Waste Unit, who look after all waste, find ways to reduce water and energy use, and create policy and plans to help us adapt for the impacts of climate change - for example, increasingly frequent asthma storm events and heat wave days.
+Austin Health's Sustainability Unit finds ways to reduce water and energy use, and creates policy and plans to help us adapt for the impacts of climate change - for example, increasingly frequent asthma storm events and heat wave days.

 This helps us reduce the environmental impact of health care, and enhance patient health and wellbeing.

-- Inside our buildings, we try to improve our insulation wherever possible, to make it easier to maintain comfortable temperatures year round, and reduce our expenditure on energy for heating and cooling, especially in our increasingly hot summers.
+Inside our buildings, we try to improve our insulation wherever possible, to make it easier to maintain comfortable temperatures year round, and reduce our expenditure on energy for heating and cooling.

 You can read more detail about our initiatives in our Environmental Sustainability Strategy 2017-20